Live migration with fall-forward TECH PREVIEW

 fall-forward short

-Before starting a live migration, you set up the fall-forward database (via fall-forward setup).
-During migration, yb-voyager replicates the snapshot data along with new changes exported from the source database to the target and fall-forward databases, as shown in the following illustration:
+Before starting a live migration, you set up the source-replica database (via import data to source-replica).
+During migration, yb-voyager replicates the snapshot data along with new changes exported from the source database to the target and source-replica databases, as shown in the following illustration:

 After cutover

-Finally, if you need to switch to the fall-forward database (because the current YugabyteDB system is not working as expected), you can switch over your database.
+Finally, if you need to switch to the source-replica database (because the current YugabyteDB system is not working as expected), you can initiate cutover to your source-replica.

 The following illustration describes the workflow for live migration using YB Voyager with the fall-forward option.